-Two killed in knife attack in Paris suburb: source
+Knifeman kills mother, sister in Paris suburb attack: source

 Trappes is an underprivileged town situated in an overall wealthy area west of Paris.
 Dozens of radicalized youths from the town of about 30,000 habitants have left for Syria.

+Islamic State leader Abu Bakr al-Baghdadi, in his first purported speech in nearly a year, has called on followers to fight on despite recent defeats, according to an audio recording posted on the group’s media outlet on Wednesday.

-Reporting by Emmanuel Jarry; Writing by Ingrid Melander; Editing by John Irish
+Writing by Ingrid Melander; Editing by John Irish and Jon Boyle